Wednesday 25 September 2019 (1800-2000)

-The Colleges Scotland's Parliamentary Reception will be taking place on Tuesday 26 September 2017 (1800-2000) in the Garden Lobby of The Scottish Parliament.
-We will showcase innovation and skills in the college sector and provide opportunities to find out more about the valuable contribution that colleges make to individuals, communities and the economy.
+The Colleges Scotland's Parliamentary Reception took take place on Tuesday 26 September 2017 (1800-2000) in the Garden Lobby of The Scottish Parliament.
+We showcased innovation and skills in the college sector and provided opportunities to find out more about the valuable contribution that colleges make to individuals, communities and the economy.

-The theme for the event is ‘Colleges - Delivering Skilled and Successful Learners’ and will be hosted by Liz Smith MSP.
-The Deputy First Minister and Cabinet Secretary for Education and Skills, John Swinney MSP, will provide a keynote address.
+The theme for the event was ‘Colleges - Delivering Skilled and Successful Learners’ and was hosted by Liz Smith MSP.
+The Deputy First Minister and Cabinet Secretary for Education and Skills, John Swinney MSP, provided a keynote address.